Hailee Cooper: Amateur career

 Cooper was introduced to the sport of golf early, reportedly first holding a golf grip at three days old.
 By age 10 she was fully committed to the sport, placing fifth in the Southern Texas Professional Golfers’ Association Junior Tournament.
 By 12, her talent was being spotted by college coaches.
 She won the Texas State golf championships during her first year of high school.
 In high school, Cooper was a five-time AJGA Rolex All-American and named one of the top prospects in the Class of 2018.
 In 2016, Cooper won the 2016 U.S. Women's Amateur Four-Ball title with partner Kaitlyn Papp.
 She was signed by the University of Texas to play on the women's golf team.
 Prior to starting at Texas, in 2018 Cooper made her first appearance in the LPGA tour at the 2018 U.S. Women's Open.
-Her father served has her caddie.
+Her father served as her caddie.
 Cooper made the cut and finished 55th in the event.

 At Texas, Cooper earned Big 12 Freshman of the Year honors and led the team in scoring.
 During her sophomore year, Cooper's game was impacted by the onset of the COVID-19 pandemic, which cancelled the remainder of the season.
 After three years at Texas, in 2021, Cooper transferred to Texas A&M University, where she "rediscovered" her love of the game under coach Gerrod Chadwell.
 Cooper played two seasons at A&M, where the Aggies went to the NCAA semifinals twice and then won the 2023 SEC Championship.